mluzum/Isobar-Sampler/README.md

 ## 1. Description

-Allows sampling isobars nuclear configurations for running initial conditions for hydrodynamic simulations of ultrarelativistic nucleus-nucleus collisions in an efficient manner.
+Allows sampling isobaric nuclear configurations for running initial conditions for hydrodynamic simulations of ultrarelativistic nucleus-nucleus collisions in an efficient manner.

 It works by creating a bank of 'seeds', random numbers that can be used to calculate nucleon positions within different nuclear structures.
-These seeds are then used to generate nuclear configurations, consisting of an array of shape `(number_configurations, number_nucleons, 3)`, which stores nucleon positions `{x, y, z}`, in Cartesian coordinates.
+These seeds are then used to generate nuclear configurations, consisting of an array of shape `(number_configs, number_nucleons, 3)`, which stores nucleon positions `{x, y, z}`, in Cartesian coordinates.

-Nuclei with arbitrary Woods-Saxon parameters (R,a), angular deformation parametrs (beta_2, gamma, beta_2), and short-range correlations (currently a step function with depth correlation_strangth and distance correlation_length), can be prepared and efficiently compared to each other.
+Nuclei with arbitrary Woods-Saxon parameters (R,a), angular deformation parametrs (beta_2, gamma, beta_3), and short-range correlations (currently a step function with depth correlation_strangth and distance correlation_length), can be prepared and efficiently compared to each other.
 As long as the same seeds are used, the relative difference between nuclei can be accurately studied with few statistics.

 Results are saved in HDF format and can be easliy used with T<sub>R</sub>ENTo.